-- Agencies tend to believe that online video and social media outperform every traditional media type (except TV.)
+- Agencies tend to believe that online media outperform most traditional media types (except TV.)
 As it turns out, the truth is almost exactly the opposite.
 With the exception of cinema, traditional media actually outperforms all forms of digital media in the overall rankings.

 - Digital media of all kinds score lowest when it comes to generating emotional response.
 This matters, because emotional response is critical to any brand building campaign, so if you want big impact – traditional media is always likely to be the winner.

 - The focus on digital has made both clients and agencies prioritise efficiency rather than effectiveness.
-Optimization of your ad spend is important, but it shouldn’t come at the cost of creativity.
+Optimization of your ad spend is important, but it shouldn’t come at the cost of effectiveness.

 What, so digital sucks now?

 No, no and no. Digital skills and expertise are a key part of any marketing campaign.
 As this report shows, digital is particularity useful for direct marketing campaigns where reaching an individual at the right time is crucial.
-It’s also one of the cheapest media buys, and it’s particularly good for campaigns aimed at a niche audience.
+It’s also one of the cheapest media buys, and it’s a key tool for granular targeted aimed at a niche audience.

-But like any other medium, digital can’t do everything well.
-That wouldn’t be so controversial, but no-one on the agency side has admitted this.
-If agencies are serious about bringing accountability to clients, then there has to be an acceptance that digital has its downsides.
+There is a serious point here.
+If agencies are serious about being truly accountable to clients, there has to be an acceptance that digital has its downsides.
 Thus far, the evidence suggests that traditional media gives the best bang for your buck if you want to grow or promote a brand.
 If you need convincing of that, just ask yourself who invests the most in traditional advertising?

 This isn’t about saying traditional media is somehow superior to digital.
 But it is about recognising their relative strengths and weaknesses so you can make a more informed choice.